slzhao/QC3/README.md

 	perl qc3.pl -m v -i inputFile -o outputDir

 	-s [int]		    Method used in consistence calculation, should be 1 or 2.
 In method 1, only the two samples will completely same allele will be taken as consist.
 In method 2, the two samples satisfy the criterion in method 1, or if the two samples were 0/0 vs 0/1 but 0/0 sample has some read counts in alternative allele, they will be taken as consistent.
+The default value is 1.
+	-c [database]	A file indicating the filter arguments for vcf files.
+If not specified, the default file 'GATK.cfg' in qc3 directory with GATK best practices recommended arguments will be used.
 	-a [database]	Directory of annovar database.

 <a name="Example"/>